fireinrain/github-trending/TrendsHist.md

 ## All language

+* 【2024-08-23】[microsoft / Phi-3CookBook](https://github.com/microsoft/Phi-3CookBook) - This is a Phi-3 book for getting started with Phi-3.
+Phi-3, a family of open AI models developed by Microsoft.
+Phi-3 models are the most capable and cost-effective small language models (SLMs) available, outperforming models of the same size and next size up across a variety of language, reasoning, coding, and math benchmarks.
+* 【2024-08-23】[All\-Hands\-AI / OpenHands](https://github.com/All-Hands-AI/OpenHands) - 🙌 OpenHands: Code Less, Make More
 * 【2024-08-20】[SorellaLabs / brontes](https://github.com/SorellaLabs/brontes) - A blazingly fast general purpose blockchain analytics engine specialized in systematic mev detection
 * 【2024-08-19】[toss / es-toolkit](https://github.com/toss/es-toolkit) - A modern JavaScript utility library that's 2-3 times faster and up to 97% smaller—a major upgrade to lodash.
 * 【2024-08-19】[OpenBB\-finance / OpenBB](https://github.com/OpenBB-finance/OpenBB) - Investment Research for Everyone, Everywhere